spree/spree/guides/content/developer/source/contributing.md

 If you would like to file a bug report, please create an issue in our [GitHub Issues Tracker](https://github.com/spree/spree/issues).
 You should do a basic search of the issues database before creating a new issue to ensure that you are not creating a duplicate issue.

-When filing an issue, please include steps to reproduce the issue along with details about what version of Rails and Spree that you're using.
+When filing an issue on the Spree project, please provide these details:

+* A comprehensive list of steps to reproduce the issue.
+* What you're *expecting* to happen compared with what's *actually* happening.
+* The version of Spree *and* the version of Rails.
+* Your application's complete Gemfile, as text (*not as an image*)
+* Any relevant stack traces ("Full trace" preferred)

+Without this information, we may be unable to debug your issue promptly.
+This information is typically all that is required in order to be able to solve a problem quickly and efficiently.

 ***
 Please do not assign labels or create new labels to your issue.
 We will assign the appropriate labels to ensure your ticket is handled in the appropriate manner.